momentohq/client-sdk-swift/README.md

 # Momento Swift SDK

-To get started with Momento you will need a Momento Auth Token.
+To get started with Momento you will need a Momento API key.
 You can get one from the [Momento Console](https://console.gomomento.com).

 * Website: [https://www.gomomento.com/](https://www.gomomento.com/)
 * Momento Documentation: [https://docs.momentohq.com/](https://docs.momentohq.com/)